vitasunnie0812/comprehension-excercises/README.md

 Include comments for each step of your script explaining the Pseudo code/what each line is doing.

-After you have solved it, write a second version of your script using list comprehensions
+After you have solved it, write a second version of your script using list comprehension.

 -------------------------------------------------------------------------------------------------